maiziezhoulab/VolcanoSV/README.md

 ```

 ## Dependencies for Github installation:
-VolcanoSV utilizes Python3.8.3.
-To set up the environment, you need to have conda installed.
+VolcanoSV utilizes **Python3.8.3** To set up the environment, you need to have conda installed.
 Then, simply run
 ```
 conda env create -f VolcanoSV/requirement.yaml
 ```

-Then you will have a virtual environment called `volcanosv` created.
+Then you will have a virtual environment called **`volcanosv`** created.
 Before running any VolcanoSV commands, please activate this environment first.
 ```
 conda activate volcanosv
 ```